CLMBRs/ultk/src/examples/signaling_game/README.md

 ## Experimenting

 <details>
-<summary> Adjusting parameters and using ALTK more generally to do signaling games.
+<summary> Adjusting parameters and using ULTK more generally to do signaling games.
 </summary>

 ### Existing game parameters